soapopera12/socket-programming/README.md

 Once the client receives the keyword EOF, it closes the local file after writing the last word to the file.

 ## How to run
-cd to socket-prog-1 folder
+cd to socket-prog-1 folder\
-make clean
+make clean\
-make server
+make server\
-make client
+make client\

-## How to run
-make sure to create the existing text file which needs to be copied
+make sure to create the existing text file which needs to be copied\